 Planning Policy View

-Our Planning Policy data is available for England and Wales and includes a plethora of information to better understand opportunities in your chosen area.
-Some of this data is derived at a national level, and others from the local council level.
+Our Planning Policy data is available nationally for England, Scotland and Wales (but local data is currently only available for England and Wales) and includes a plethora of information to better understand opportunities in your chosen area.

 At a national level we have information on flood zones, listed buildings, Sites of Special Scientific Interest (SSSIs), Areas of Outstanding Natural Beauty (AONBs), Special Areas of Conservation (SACs), Special Protection Areas (SPAs), and Ramsar sites.
 We also have information about areas affected by the current Nutrient Neutrality requirements set by Natural England.